Skippers and Paddlers

 - You much hold any licence (including but not limited to a recreational skipper's ticket) required by Law or the Marine Rules to skipper the vessel

-- To ensure the highest standards of safety for the event, it is recommended that skippers become a member of Fremantle Volunteer Sea Rescue Group.
+- To ensure the highest standards of safety for the event, it is recommended that skippers become a member of Fremantle Sea Rescue (FVSRG).
 This event would not be possible without the assistance of FVSRG.
 In the event of an emergency, FVSRG will have a quick access to the database of all member skippers’ contact details, and can help your crew as fast as possible.

 - Paddlers are required to attend the briefing and have practiced paddling with their swimmers